aalekseevx/hat/PROJECT.md

 First of all, join this [website](https://hat.alekseev.tk).

 User has 2 options: create new room or join existing room by its unique name.
 Then one of online members choose the number of words, difficulty, difficulty dispersion and time for round.
 After that, press "Start" to begin.
 The game happens in a circular mode.
 Assume that we have N players.
 In first round player 1 explains words to player 2, in second round player 2 explains words to player 3, ..., in  N-th round player N explains words to player 1.
+After this step increases, i.e. player 1 explains words to player 3, player 2 to player 4, etc.
 Of course, we assume that all players have audio connection.
 The game ends when the word list ends.
 When player X tries to guess the word, which is explained by player Y there are 3 possible cases: